 uplink-TA-Reporting-r17

-Indicates whether the UE supports UE reporting of information related to TA pre-compensation.
+Indicates whether the UE supports UE reporting of information related to TA pre-compensation as specified in TS 38.321 [8].
 UE indicating support of this feature shall also indicate support of uplinkPreCompensation-r17 for this band.

  List of proposals that require online discussions: